 We anticipate continued volatility in the medium-term and there is the potential for additional changes to our collateral margins in the future that could impact your collateral position with us.
 We urge members to be proactive in evaluating their collateral position and determining if additional collateral needs to be pledged to ensure they remain fully secured.
 Our teams regularly reviews loan pricing and changes to these margins may take place based on the markets.

-If you have any questions regarding your institution’s pledged collateral or how we can help you further, please don’t hesitate to reach out to me in the coming weeks to assist you in making these determinations.
+If you have any questions regarding your institution’s pledged collateral or how we can help you further, please don’t hesitate to your Sales Director in the coming weeks to assist you in making these determinations.
 In addition, please read our FAQ for more information.